Synthetic Lagrangian Turbulence by Generative Diffusion Models: Discussions

-{\bf Impact.} Synthetic stochastic generative models offer significant advantages.
+{\bf Impact.} Synthetic stochastic generative models offer remarkable advantages.
 They (i) provide access to open data without copyright or ethical issues connected to real-data usage, (ii) enable the production of high-quality and high-quantity datasets, which can be used to train other models that require such data as input.
 The ultimate goal is to provide synthetic datasets that enable new models for downstream applications to reach enhanced accuracy, replacing the necessity for {\it real-data pre-training} with {\it synthetic pre-training}.
 Our study opens the way for addressing many questions for which the use of real Lagrangian trajectories requires an unfeasible computational or experimental effort.
-These questions include the relative dispersion problem between two or more particles to study Richardson diffusion \cite{salazar2009two,scatamacchia2012extreme}, shape dynamics \cite{biferale2005multiparticle, xu2011pirouette}, data augmentation of datasets for drifter trajectories in specific oceanic applications \cite{roemmich2019future, essink2022characterizing}, generation and classification of inertial particle trajectories \cite{toschi2009lagrangian} and data inpainting \cite{buzzicotti2021reconstruction}. \\ \\ { {\bf Methods}} \\ {\bf Navier-Stokes simulations for Lagrangian tracers.}\\ We solve the {3D} Navier-Stokes equations:
+These questions include the relative dispersion problem between two or more particles to study Richardson diffusion \cite{salazar2009two,scatamacchia2012extreme}, shape dynamics \cite{biferale2005multiparticle, xu2011pirouette}, data augmentation of datasets for drifter trajectories in specific oceanic applications \cite{roemmich2019future, essink2022characterizing}, generation and classification of inertial particle trajectories \cite{toschi2009lagrangian} and data inpainting \cite{buzzicotti2021reconstruction}.